 Each box has a number on it.
 The children can count out the correct number of bows and place them on the box or they can just play with the boxes and bows as they wish…

 These boxes will go into the classrooms next week and stay in the classrooms for approximately one to two weeks depending on how much the children enjoy playing with them.
 Then a new set of activity boxes will be rotated into the classroom for some new types of play!

-Then Mrs. F. will collect the boxes and put the materials that can be used again away for another day!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Then Mrs. F. will collect the boxes and put the materials that can be used again away for another day!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!